The Unitarian Church in Charleston

 Our congregation was formed when the foundation of our Sanctuary was laid in 1772 as an adjunct house of worship for the Independent Church of Charleston on nearby Meeting Street.
 The two bodies, acting as one congregation in two buildings, coexisted for some time.
 Eventually, our congregation took on a distinct view and became its own body, the Second Independent Church of Charleston in 1819.
 In 1839 The Unitarian Church in Charleston was officially chartered.

 Today, our community includes over 400 adult members and 80 children and youth who hail from all areas of greater Charleston.
 Our church is guided by an elected Vestry and led by a professional staff.
-Our Minister, the Reverend Danny Reed, coordinates our worship life and manages day-to-day operations.
-The energy and vibrancy of our church is found embodied in our members whose skill, time, and financial support makes possible the rich life we share together.
+The energy and vibrancy of our church are found embodied in our members whose skill, time, and financial support makes possible the rich life we share together.
 We are an independent and self-governing congregation, affiliated with The Unitarian Universalist Association of Congregations.
 Click here to learn more about the UUA.

 We are the ones who need a church where we can work through our questions and our fears in freedom and without restraint or compulsion.
 We need not agree on all points.
 In fact, it is in our places of disagreement where we might find the greatest opportunity for growth, development, and ultimately, faith.
 No one here will tell you what you ought or must believe.
 We may differ in our understanding of God, and many other things, but we agree in the authority of conscience, and accept the charge to follow it in all matters of belief.
 This is not permission to do anything we wish, to the contrary, our emphasis on freedom and conscience points the way toward greater responsibility.